 There are numerous hotels in Xi’an that would fit the Luxury category, but we chose Sofitel on Renmin Square based on its amazing location.
 Positioned within the heart of the walled city, this hotel is within walking distance of many landmarks including the infamous Bell Tower, Drum Tower, and Muslim Quarter.
 With the hotel set in vast lush gardens, you can also be sure to have a great night’s rest away from the noise that can come from a city hotel.

-For Lifestyle Choose: Angsana Xi’an Lintong
+Lifestyle Hotel: Angsana Xi’an Lintong

 Photo of the hotel’s Royal Room (Standard Category).
 Courtesy of Angsana Xi’an Lintong